Ricninja89/digitalezen-antispam-shield-for-cf7/readme.txt

 == Description ==

-🛡️ *DigitaleZen CF7 AntiSpam Shield* is a lightweight yet powerful plugin that protects **Contact Form 7** forms from spam, bots, and suspicious submissions.
+🛡️ *DigitaleZen AntiSpam Shield for CF7* is a lightweight yet powerful plugin that protects **Contact Form 7** forms from spam, bots, and suspicious submissions.

 It combines a **multi-layered defense system**, including: